connexcs/docs/docs/global.md

 **Outbound Registrations**

-* ADR: the username and address the ConnexCS switch has conected with
+* ADR: the username and address the ConnexCS switch has connected with
 * Expires: time until expiry
 * State: Current call status
 * Cx Server: Server responsible for outbound connection
-* Last Register Sent: when the last regitration was sent
+* Last Register Sent: when the last registration was sent
 * Register Timeout: when the call is expected to timeout